 In particular, Microsoft Excel, a spreadsheet developed by Microsoft is very much familiar with featuring calculation.
 In fact, there are so many frequently used formulas in MS Excel.
-However, the present article discusses some frequently used formulas that are used in MS Excel.
+However, the present article discusses some frequently used Excel formulas.
 Especially, this article intends to show how you can calculate Greatest Common Divisor (GCD), Least Common Multiple (LCM), Square Root, Power, Round, Sum, Average, Median, Mode, Minimum, and Maximum using easy formulas in MS Excel.

 Greatest Common Divisor (GCD)

 For instance, suppose you have three numbers, n1, n2, and n3.
 You want to calculate GCD in MS Excel.
-This is one of the frequently used formulas in MS Excel.
+This is one of the frequently used Excel formulas.
 Just write down the expression “=GCD(n1,n2,n3)” in any cell of your spreadsheet.
 As a result, the spreadsheet will show you the answer in that cell.

 Least Common Multiple (LCM)

 In the same way, If you want to calculate LCM of some numbers say n1, and n2, this is also another frequently used Excel formulas.
 Similar to GCD, write down the expression “=LCM(n1, n2)” in any cell of the spreadsheet.
 Likewise, you’ll see the answer in that cell of the spreadsheet.

 Furthermore, Suppose you want to calculate Square Root of a number say n1.
 Accordingly, write down the expression “=SQRT(n1)” in any cell of the spreadsheet.
 In the same way, you’ll see the Square Root of your desired number in that cell of the spreadsheet.